Were You Undermothered? 9 Ways to Re-Mother Yourself and Heal Your Mother Wounds

 In order to heal, you need to acknowledge and grieve what was missing but also you need to find ways to make up for it.

 To make up for what was missing means to open up to receive these lost needs and feelings.
 The longing being mothered might feel embarrassing or even dangerous, but it’s healthy and vital to your healing process.

-The longing that have been repressed in the past, can be fulfilled now from people we choose to put in these roles.
-Eventually we can develop an internal Good Mother within us through the experiences we will have as we receive our needs from other people.
+The longing that has been repressed in the past, can be fulfilled now from people we choose to put in these roles.
+Eventually, we can develop an internal Good Mother within us through the experiences we will have as we receive our needs from other people.